paola-codes/Platzi-Testing-with-Jest-and-Supertest/README.md

 # Platzi: Testing with Jest and Supertest

 This a follow-along project from Platzi's Javascript testing course at https://platzi.com/cursos/javascript-testing/

 ## Description

 This project is made of javascript and a mongodb database; however, there is no front-end.
 The api creates and deletes collections of books.
-The point of this project is to learn practice automated unit tests and integration tests.
+The point of this project is to  practice automated unit tests and integration tests.

-## Getting Started

 ### Dependencies